Orasund/cli-tools/README.md

 ## Projects

-1. hashFile - hash the content of a file
+1. hashFile (pyhton) - hash the content of a file
+2. watcher (python) - watches a directory
+3. diffFiles (python) - diffing two files